nomaditect/mid_bootcamp_project/README.md

 - Github: Our first step was setting the repo for collabs and data uploading
 - Notion: To keep track of our tasks and add/remove relevant information
-- Jupiter Notebook: We analyzed the whole data with Python following these steps:
+- Jupiter Notebook: We analyzed and cleaned the whole dataset with Python and ran 4 models with different approaches.

-### Model
+### Models
+We ran 4 iterations with different feature selection but always with the same 4 models: **Linear Regression, KNN, Decision Tree & Random Forest**
-- First Try - Without preprocessing.
-We ran Linear Regression and KNN
+- First Try - Using Raw Data (without any further processing)
-- Second Try - Using StandardScaler on numeric columns and GetDummies on categoricals.
-We ran Linear Regression and KNN
+- Second Try - Using StandardScaler on numeric columns and GetDummies on categoricals
-- Third Try - Removing all the outliers.
-Using StandardScaler on numeric columns and GetDummies on categoricals.
-We ran Linear Regression and KNN
+- Third Try - Removing all the outliers
-- Fourth Try
+- Fourth Try - Using 'obvious' data, we used the number of bedrooms, of floors, the square meters of the lot, the condition of the house and, of course, the price.

 ### Outcomes
 Our best fit model was a Linear Regression having pre-processed using StandardScaler on numeric columns and GetDummies on categoricals, we achieved an accuracy of 69%
+On the other hand our KNN model performed better when we removed all the outliers, but still only reached an accuracy of 60%

 ### Possible Next Steps